fisherleeyhl77/uav_navigation/README.md

 $ roslaunch uav_navigation_bringup uav_bringup.launch
 ```

-This launch file will initiate the camera, generate visual odometry, create a RTAB-Map of the environment and open Moveit in RVIZ for pathplanning.
+This launch file will initiate the camera, generate visual odometry, create a RTAB-Map of the environment and open Moveit in RVIZ for trajectory planning.

 ![realtime_obstacle](images/realtime_obstacle.png)